Truman-min-show/Truman-min-show/README.md

 🎓 Undergraduate in Computer Science and Technology at Tongji University (PhD hopeful)

-✍ You can often find me in the afternoons or evenings during non-holiday weeks at Room A210 or A208 in Jiading Campus, or at a window seat on the 4th floor of the Jiading Library.
+✍ You can often find me in the afternoons or evenings during non-holiday weeks at Room A210 or A208 in Jiading Campus, or at a window seat on the 4th floor of Library.

 Research interests include: